IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Imprivata-Notes.md

 ### TLS 1.3 with IGEL OS 11.09.xxx and PIE 7.12

-When updating to IGEL OS 11.09.xxx and P and Prove ID Embedded 7.12 or later, ensure that TLS 1.3 is enabled on F5 or ADC/NetScaler.
+When updating to IGEL OS 11.09.xxx and Prove ID Embedded 7.12 or later, ensure that TLS 1.3 is enabled on F5 or ADC/NetScaler.
 If it is not, then may no longer be able to connect to Citrix Virtual Apps and Desktops.

 -----